skeres/ssl_tls_01/readme.md

 *Certificate request self-signature ok*
 *subject=C = FR, ST = FRANCE, L = PARIS, O = myCie, OU = section3, CN = www.my-little-compagny.com*

+You have it now ! here's your server.crt certificate file !
+Ok !
+In the real world, you can sumbit your request to a real Authority.
+And that's not real problem, isnt' it ?

 ### Before closing your computer